sflk-lang/sflk/README.md

 #  4  8      5        7      7 #
 ```

-Bellow is a list of operators and their effects on different types.
+There is a list of operators and their effects on different types down below.

 ## Statements